codesy/codesy/docs/index.rst

 Welcome
 =======

-`codesy <http://codesy.io>`_ is a pay-what-you-want market for the open source community to encourage coders to fix important bugs.
+`codesy <http://codesy.io>`_ is a platform for fixing and funding open source software..

 The code for codesy's API backend combines: